aannestad/eventstudyTools/README.md

 <!---[alt1](https://wikimedia.org/api/rest_v1/media/math/render/svg/583cca32cbdd337bcc4b07c5748fb2ba2c1184c8)--->

 ## Event windows
-Below is an example of an **event window**, in this case, for the interesting event of *DIVIDEND PAYMENTS*, indicating the profitable strategy of buying ahead of payments of dividends.
+The suite supports automatic generation of **event windows**.
+As an example, here is the interesting event of *DIVIDEND PAYMENTS*, indicating the profitable strategy of buying ahead of payments of dividends.

 ![](Screenshots/eventwindow.png)